 Udall Thanks Albuquerque Native for Work During Washington, D.C., Internship

-WASHINGTON - Today, U.S. Senator Tom Udall thanked Albuquerque native Laura Keith for her work as an intern in his Washington, D.C., office this summer.
-During her seven weeks on Capitol Hill, Keith worked primarily on issues related to energy and the environment.
+WASHINGTON — Today, U.S. Senator Tom Udall thanked Albuquerque native Silvia Martinez for her work as an intern in his Washington, D.C., office this summer.
+During her six weeks on Capitol Hill, Martinez worked primarily on issues related to health and education.

 Next Article Previous Article